ZombieSocrates/brainteasers/blog_post.md

 # Flipping a Coin on a Crazy Plane
 Simulating Your Way to Real Answers

 I'm a big fan of brainteasers and happen to find quirky, counterintuitive mathematical truisms fascinating.
-I'd be lying if I said I hadn't spent a weekend figuring out why once you have 23 people in a room, [you're more likely than not to have at least one shared birthday among them.](https://en.wikipedia.org/wiki/Birthday_problem) At the same time, I don't consider myself particularly "good" at brainteasers, and can't say I'd perform as well as Bruce Willis in that [classic scene from _Die Hard 3_](https://www.youtube.com/watch?v=BVtQNK_ZUJg), even if Samuel L. were there to help me...
+I'd be lying if I said I hadn't spent a weekend figuring out why once you have 23 people in a room, [you're more likely than not to have at least one shared birthday among them](https://en.wikipedia.org/wiki/Birthday_problem).
+At the same time, I don't consider myself particularly "good" at brainteasers, and can't say I'd perform as well as Bruce Willis in that [classic scene from _Die Hard 3_](https://www.youtube.com/watch?v=BVtQNK_ZUJg), even if Samuel L. were there to help me.

 Luckily, there's a fairly simple way to improve your skill at almost anything: practice it, just as you might jog up stairs or run for long distances to build up stamina.
 But imagine if instead of having regular old running shoes, you had turbo-charged, bionic shoes that made it easier for you to run farther and push your distance limits.
 You'd build up your stamina for sure, and you might even run to parts of your neighborhood or city that you'd never explored before and see something cool.